LoopKit/loopdocs/docs/nightscout/remote-overview.md

     If your *Nightscout* site is an older version, you should limit your remote commands to `Overrides`, even with &nbsp;<span translate="no">Loop 3</span>.

-!!! tip "&nbsp;*Loop Caregiver*"
+!!! tip "&nbsp;*LoopCaregiver*"
-    There is a new companion app, &nbsp;[*Loop Caregiver*](loop-caregiver.md) that makes remote commands and reviewing the status of your looper much easier.
+    There is a new companion app, &nbsp;[*LoopCaregiver*](loop-caregiver.md) that makes remote commands and reviewing the status of your looper much easier.

 ## How does this work?